piechartssuck/courses/content/syllabus/index.md

 In a face-to-face environment, our commitment to safety requires students, staff, and instructors to observe the social distancing and personal protective equipment (PPE) guidelines set by the University at all times.
 While in class, students will sit in assigned seats when applicable and wear the required PPE.
 Should a student forget to bring the required PPE, PPE will be available in the building for students to acquire.
 Students who fail to comply will be dismissed from the classroom for the class period and may be referred to the Office of Student Conduct for further sanctions.

-If a student becxomes sick or is required to quarantine during the semester, they should notify the instructor.
+If a student becomes sick or is required to quarantine during the semester, they should notify the instructor.
 The student should work with the instructor to develop a plan to receive the necessary course content, activities, and assessments to complete the course learning outcomes.

 ### Psychological and Psychiatric Services